-Co-leads: Anca Brookshaw (ECMWF, UK) and Patrick Heimbach (University of Texas at Austin, USA)
+Co-leads: Anca Brookshaw (ECMWF, UK) and Paul Kushner (University of Toronto, Canada)

 Tighter integration between the global climate observing system and the climate modelling community is necessary to address a number of interrelated challenges.
 These include